matantoled/Coding-With-Matan_Private-Lessons/README.md

 These resources are meant to be interactive, so feel free to modify the code and experiment with different layouts and styles.

+## SQL Lessons

+The SQL lessons in this repository are inspired by and based on the teachings from the following source:

+- **The Complete SQL Bootcamp** by Udemy [The Complete SQL Bootcamp](https://www.udemy.com/course/the-complete-sql-bootcamp/?couponCode=SKILLS4SALEB)

+This course provided the foundational knowledge and exercises used in the SQL section of the lessons.

 ## Contributing

 Contributions are welcome!
 If you have ideas for new lessons or improvements, please follow these steps: